DevasenaInupakutika/2014-06-25-Reading/Shell/06-find.md

 The first finds files that match a pattern;
 the second looks for lines inside those files that match another pattern.
-Here, for example, we can find PDB files that contain iron atoms by looking for the string "FE" in all the `.pdb` files below the current directory:
+Here, for example, we can find PDB files that contain iron atoms by looking for the string "FE" in all the `.pdb` files under 'users/vlad/data' directory:

 ~~~
 $ grep FE $(find . -name '*.pdb' -print)
 ~~~

 ~~~
-./human/heme.pdb:ATOM  25  FE  1  -0.924  0.535  -0.518
+./pdb/heme.pdb:ATOM     25 FE           1      -0.924   0.535  -0.518
 ~~~

 > #### Binary Files